 Day 16: Departure day

 Today marks the end of your Manaslu Larke Pass trekking.
-You will be dropped to the Kathmandu International Airport as per your request.
+You will be dropped off at the Kathmandu International Airport as per your request.
 If you want, you can also extend your stay and visit various world heritage sites located in the Kathmandu Valley.

 Permits and Rules